ajitnoogler/Devops-Ajits-Learning/Cloud/10 OCI Storage.md

 Cloud storage is how cloud providers (like AWS or OCI) let you **store data remotely**, with different types based on use case:

+### Use Case:

+Object Storage is ideal for unstructured data, backups, and static websites.

+Block Storage is like a disk drive for your VM, good for OS, DBs.

+File Storage is used when multiple VMs need to share the same filesystem.

+Archive Storage is cold storage — very cheap, very slow.

+---

 ### 1. **Object Storage**

 * Stores **files (objects)** with metadata and unique identifiers.